v-iashin/video_features/README.md

 Please, let me know if you found this repo useful for your projects or papers.

-## Ideas for Contributions

-I would be happy to consider your ideas and PRs.
-Here is a few things I have in mind:

-- [ ] switch from multi-gpu to a single GPU process that check if the output file already exists (allows easy scaling on a multi-node cluster with shared disk storage)
-- [ ] Docker image supporting all models
-- [ ] PyTorch DDP support (for multi-node extraction)
-- [ ] Refactor the code base with OOP in mind – now the code is a bit redundant for each feature
-- [ ] More models, of course

 ## Acknowledgements

 - [@Kamino666](https://github.com/Kamino666): added CLIP model as well as Windows and CPU support